niahoo/cookie-converter/README.md

 </style>
 ```

+### Run

-Finally, call `CookieConverter.create()` with some options to launch the app.
+Just call `CookieConverter.create()` with some options to launch the app.
+Check the available options further in this document.

 ```javascript
 var cc = CookieConverter.create({